skovhus/jest-codemods/README.md

       --dry, -d		Dry run (no changes are made to files)
 ```

-To transform all test files in a directory run `jest-codemods test-folder` in your terminal.
+To transform all test files in a directory run `jest-codemods .` in your terminal.

 Notice the console output for errors, manual intervention and tweaks might be required.